 Helping your employees who may have been exposed to COVID-19

 How do I protect myself from contracting COVID-19?
 Washing your hands often with soap and water or use a hand sanitizer containing at least 60% alcohol is the best way to protect yourself.
 Practice social distancing measures.
 Do not go to public places without taking full precaution to disinfect surfaces or your hands after you have touched public surfaces.
+The CDC now recommends all those out in public wear a cloth face mask to protect themselves, as there is clear evidence that the virus is spread by even those with no symptoms.
 Remaining at home as much as possible and avoiding these public places will be very helpful in protecting yourself and slowing the spread of the virus.

 How long does the virus survive on surfaces?
 It is not certain how long the virus that causes COVID-19 survives on surfaces.
 Studies suggest that coronaviruses (including the COVID-19 virus) may survive on surfaces for a few hours or up to several days.
 If you think a surface may be infected, clean it with simple disinfectant to kill the virus and protect yourself and others.

 Who is at risk of developing severe illness?
-While we are still learning about how COVID-2019 affects people, older persons and persons with pre-existing medical conditions (such as high blood pressure, heart disease, lung disease, cancer or diabetes) appear to develop serious illness more often than others.
+While we are still learning about how COVID-2019 affects people, older persons and persons with pre-existing medical conditions (such as high blood pressure, heart disease, lung disease, cancer, or diabetes) appear to develop serious illness more often than those without underlying health issues.

-How do I need to prepare for an outbreak in our immediate area?
-Should there be an outbreak in our region, individuals need to be prepared to self-quarantine at home.
+Remaining Prepared During Stay-at-Home Order?
+In light of Governor Kemp’s extended stay-at-home order through the month of April, individuals need to be prepared to self-quarantine at home.
+Avoiding stores as much as possible during this time will remain very important.
+Consider drive-thru, mail delivery, curbside pickup, or other pickup options for essentials.
+Many local businesses are offering this type of service, so we urge you to please take advantage of that and avoid public places.
 Having common cleaning supplies on hand to ensure your home is clean (bleach, antibacterial surface cleaners) will be helpful.
-Also, having needed supplies for your household such as daily medication and food will ensure you don’t need to visit public places should there be an outbreak locally.
-Should an individual have symptoms of COVID-19 and be self-quarantined, it will also be important to have over the counter medications to treat the common symptoms of fever & cough.
+Should an individual have symptoms of COVID-19 and be self-quarantined, over the counter medications to treat the common symptoms of fever & cough will be helpful.
 It is also very important to stay hydrated, so having sports drinks or drinks with electrolytes may prove helpful should you fall ill.

 The Daily Status Report by the Georgia Department of Public Health